YuyuChen-UW/pmerge/README.md

    - the generalized mean methods for arbitrarily dependent p-values (Vovk and Wang (2020) and Vovk et al. (2020)).
 2. The Order Statistics Merging Function (porder):
    - the order statistics merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
+3. The Harmonic Mean Merging Function (pharmonic):
+   - the harmonic mean method (Wilson 2019) for independent p-values.
-   It contains the order statistics merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
+   - the harmonic mean method (Vovk and Wang 2020) for arbitrarily dependent p-values.
-5. The Harmonic Mean Merging Function (pharmonic): It contains the harmonic mean method (Wilson 2019) for independent p-values, the harmonic mean method (Vovk and Wang 2020) and the harmonic* merging method (Vovk et al. 2020) for arbitrarily depen- dent p-values.
+   - the harmonic* merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
-6. The Simes Merging Function (pSimes): It contains the Simes method (Simes 1986) for independent p-values, the Hommel method (Hommel 1983) and the grid harmonic merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
+4. The Simes Merging Function (pSimes):
+   - the Simes method (Simes 1986) for independent p-values.
+   - the Hommel method (Hommel 1983) for arbitrarily dependent p-values.
+   - the grid harmonic merging method (Vovk et al. 2020) for arbitrarily dependent p-values.
-7. The Cauchy Merging Function (pCauchy): It contains the Cauchy combination methods for independent p-values (Liu and Xie 2020) and arbitrarily dependent p-values (Chen et al. 2020).
+5. The Cauchy Merging Function (pCauchy):
+   - the Cauchy combination methods for independent p-values (Liu and Xie 2020).
+   - the Cauchy combination methods for arbitrarily dependent p-values (Chen et al. 2020).
 ## References
 Chen Y, Liu P, Tan KS, and Wang R (2020).
 “Trade-off between validity and efficiency of merging p-values under arbitrary dependence.” arXiv preprint arXiv:2007.12366.